John Sinclair, Master of Caithness: Master of Caithness

 John Sinclair, Master of Caithness received a charter for the earldom of Caithness and to his male heirs dated 2 October 1545.

 In July 1569 the Master of Caithness besieged Lord Oliphant and his servants for 8 days in Old Wick or "Auldwick" castle near Wick.

 His father, George, Earl of Caithness had feuded with the Earl of Sutherland and the Murrays of Aberscross which had resulted in the Battle of Torran-Roy in 1570 where Caithness was initially defeated, but returned to besiege the Murrays at Dornoch where several of them were subsequently beheaded.
 John Sinclair, Master of Caithness was later imprisoned by his father for making peace with the Murrays.

 The Master of Caithness died at Castle Sinclair Girnigoe in 1576, and this was apparently by famine and vermine.
 A man named Murdoch Roy was accused by the Earl of Caithness of planning the escape of the Master of Caithness, and Roy was subsequently hanged.
 According to Roland Saint-Clair, food was withheld from the Master of Caithness for a few days, he was then supplied with abundantly salted beef.
 This brought on a raging thirst, but he was denied water and left to die in agony.
 His remains were interred in the "Sinclair Aisle" in the churchyard of Wick which his father had built some years before.
 The inscription over his grave read: "Here lies the entombed ane noble and worthie man, John, Master of Caithness, who departed this life in the 15th day of March, 1576".

 Family

 In 1543, John Sinclair, Master of Caithness had obtained a charter from Mary, Queen of Scots by which the Earldom of Caithness became a male fee, to him and his male heirs.
-He married Jean Hepburn, daughter of Patrick Hepburn, 3rd Earl of Bothwell and had the following children:
+In around 1566, he married Jean Hepburn, daughter of Patrick Hepburn, 3rd Earl of Bothwell and had the following children: